haleelsada/Dogeship/README.md

 ### How to use

 Inorder to train the model, load the python jupyter notebook found **[here](https://github.com/haleelsada/Dogeship/blob/main/model/model_training.ipynb)** in a Google Colab and make a copy of it for your use.
-To predict the price use the Website fount **[here](https://haleelsada.github.io/Dogeship/)
+To predict the price use the Website found **[here](https://haleelsada.github.io/Dogeship/)**.